yokoffing/NextDNS-Config/README.md

 .fit
 .surf
 .cn
-.info [legitimate domains use this; may need to allowlist more than other TLDs] -
+.info [users may exclude due to overblocking; see Allowlist] -
 .agency
 .bid